openimages/dataset/README.md

 - IsGroupOf: Indicates that the box spans a group of objects (e.g., a bed of flowers or a crowd of people).
 We asked annotators to use this tag for cases with more than 5 instances which are heavily occluding each other and are physically touching.
 - IsDepiction: Indicates that the object is a depiction (e.g., a cartoon or drawing of the object, not a real physical instance).
 - IsInside: Indicates a picture taken from the inside of the object (e.g., a car interior or inside of a building).

+The Source column indicates how the box was created:

+- "freeform" and "xclick" are drawn boxes from raters
+- "activemil" are boxes verified to be tight (IoU > 0.7) through an Active MIL process.
+- "verification" are boxes verified to be tight (IoU > 0.7) from an object detection model internal to Google.

 ### class-descriptions.csv